Jobascript/Jobascript/README.md

 ```

 ### Build
-Calling gulp will use webpack to bundle your files, in the dist folder, automatically lint your files.
+Calling gulp will use webpack to bundle your files, in the dist folder, and automatically lint your files.
 ``` bash
 gulp
 ```